andrewbeach/clj-shoeboxed-api/README.md

 ### Config

-The config namespace contains default Shoeboxed API uri information, as well as helpers for building a Shoeboxed API client.
+The config namespace contains default Shoeboxed API configuration, as well as helpers for building a Shoeboxed API client.

 `config/sbx` is always constant, as it defines the various uris encountered when interacting with the Shoeboxed API.